LIMXTEC/BitSend/README.md

 Release 21.03.2017
 ----------------
 Update BitSend 1.2.7.1
-- -add the command shrinkdebuginterval (new feature allows to shrink debug file periodically)
+- add the command `shrinkdebuginterval` (new feature which allows shrinking the debug file periodically)
 - getblocktemplate fix
 - add new Help File "Create build-ubuntu-1404.md"